hidwoc/ruby-formatter-vscode-setup/README.md

 ## Prettier Ruby Plugin

-Formatter that can be used in place of or in conjunction with RuboCop.
+Formatter that can be used in place of or in conjunction with RuboCop

 ---
 Install via CLI: